Do-PFN: In-Context Learning for Causal Effect Estimation: Supplementary results

-We investigate the calibration of Do-PFN by visualizing the prediction interval coverage probability (PICP) in Figure \ref{fig:ablations}.
+Next, we explore Do-PFN's uncertainty calibration, by visualizing the prediction interval coverage probability (PICP) in Figure \ref{fig:ablations}.
 A PICP curve equal to the 45-degree diagonal corresponds to a model consistently yielding prediction intervals with exactly the desired coverage.
 Being above the diagonal corresponds to under-confident and being below the diagonal to over-confident prediction intervals.

-In summary, we find that Do-PFN is slightly underconfident for identifiable case-studies, but correctly specifies the uncertainty arising from unidentifiable causal effects.
+First, we observe that Do-PFN's uncertainty is slightly under-confident for theoretically identifiable case studies (the full set of calibration plots can be found in Appendix \ref{sec:further_calibration_plots}).
+In the "Unobserved Confounder" case study, the model's high uncertainty is reflected by a relatively large entropy in its output distribution However, our PICP results show that the model's uncertainty for this case study is correctly calibrated.